 CloudWatch vs VMware Aria Operations for Applications

 CloudWatch offers unmatched AWS-native monitoring and deep resource integration, whereas VMware Aria focuses on high-resolution metric analytics and query flexibility.
-CloudWatch is the practical choice when monitoring primarily AWS workloads; Aria offers more sophisticated analytics and dashboards, especially for hybrid and containerized infrastructures seeking deeper metric analysis.
+CloudWatch is the practical choice when monitoring primarily AWS workloads; Aria offers more sophisticated analytics and dashboards, especially for hybrid and containerized infrastructures.

 Conclusion: Should You Choose VMware Aria Operations for Applications

-VMware Aria Operations for Applications, while powerful in high-cardinality metric analysis, struggles with opaque pricing, OTEL interaction difficulty, SaaS-only delivery, and limited MELT coverage, making it less ideal for modern, cost-sensitive, or compliance-heavy teams.
+VMware Aria Operations for Applications, while powerful in high-cardinality metric analysis, struggles with opaque pricing, integration issues, and UI challenges.